pluteski/speech-to-text/blog/content/coopspecies_summary_2.md

 An implicit message here is that forcing human participants to work together through purely competitive means only -- that is, non-cooperative dynamics only, without the assistance of a correlating signal -- people will inevitably revert to behaviors such as what is seen in many of the noncooperative games.
 Groups will also succumb to various social dilemmas.

+They criticize the the classical economics “folk theorem” as relying on  fictive Rube Goldberg strategies.
+About this time in the book, the phrase "folk theorem" seems to be used almost spitefully, as if it is too ad hoc and unscientific.
+One thing for sure is that the authors think the classical economics models are not simpler than their version of cooperative economics.

 ___

 ** Part 0 : **